return ✕︎

 Reimagining health insurance

 Health insurance allows people facing a range of risks to support their common health expenditures, both facilitating payments and evening out risk across time and people.
 While the role of insurance in "saving for a rainy day" is clear to most, the value of "pooling" risk across individuals is subtler: it facilitates both the collection of regular and predictable payments to offset unpredictable and sudden expenses and the redistribution from the better to the worse off.[8]
-This latter function of insurance is common to all expenditures intended to allieviate the suffering of the worse off, who from the "original position" prior to birth that John Rawls asks us to consider, are the victims of bad luck in their social or genetic position.[9]
+This latter function of insurance is common to all expenditures intended to alleviate the suffering of the worse off, who from the "original position" prior to birth that John Rawls asks us to consider, are the victims of bad luck in their social or genetic position.[9]

 Health insurance in practice varies along the three dimensions of prepayment, risk pooling, and redistribution.
 Private insurance in a competitive market faces the problem that insurers with better information can draw off lower-risk individuals by charging less, leaving the non-discriminating insurer with an 'adverse selection' of high-risk patients[10].
 Private health insurance in a market economy thus tends to reduce to an actuarially informed health savings plan (i.e. with no risk pooling or redistribution), similar to self-managed Health Savings Accounts (HSAs) in the US.[11]
 This voids the HSA of most insurance value, including that of prudential savings, since individuals cannot calibrate their savings rates without actuarial information.

-On the opposite extreme, "single-payer" national health insurance, financed from general government revenues and enacted through a compulsory and universal mandate, embodies the three elements of prepayment, risk pooling, and redistribution.
+On the opposite extreme, "single-payer" national health insurance, financed by general government revenues and enacted through a compulsory and universal mandate, embodies the three elements of prepayment, risk pooling, and redistribution.
 However, such systems are rigidly based on a nation-state concept that is only one way of achieving pooling and redistribution at scale.
 For example, the Scandinavian countries admired for their socialization of risk have smaller populations than most large private health insurers in the US.

 A natural alternative to this simplistic dichotomy of extremes precedes both in practice, namely social health insurance in which communities of solidarity care for those in need.
 Such a pattern is familiar to nearly everyone from their family lives, and it is not hard to understand how it extended to tribes and kin relationships.
 However, it also played a key role in classical Western civilization, such as the Roman collegia (the members of which co-deputize each other to act in their interests), where such family relations were extended to emerging urban social formations.
-Modern forms of social health insurance also emphasize the shared responsibility of a community for its members' healthcare costs and thus supplement individual, usually risk-adjusted prepayments, with collectivized contributions, usually not risk adjusted, from the employer (formerly, from the guilds, such as the medieval German knappschaften) and/or from another actor such as the state.
+Modern forms of social health insurance also emphasize the shared responsibility of a community for its members' healthcare costs and thus supplement individual, usually risk-adjusted prepayments, with collectivized contributions, usually not risk-adjusted, from the employer (formerly, from the guilds, such as the medieval German Knappschaften) and/or from another actor such as the state.
 Most health systems in the world predominantly follow either the social or the national insurance model, although private health insurance can be found virtually everywhere.
 Many current critiques of social health insurance object to i) financing healthcare from a tax on wages assessed through payroll deductions and ii) limiting entitlement to those who contribute such payments through the formal sector.
 Although there is merit in these concerns, it is useful to take a ⿻ perspective on social health insurance: there is a valid sense in which individuals who share a profession, or employer, and who therefore tend to share a common set of beliefs and values, should manifest a sense of solidarity that is particularly acute.[12]

 Accordingly, we can reimagine health insurance as a '⿻ good' as in Social Markets: one that exhibits supermodularity in group size (especially across those facing diverse risks or life situations), but not requiring or even benefiting from universal participation.
 A ⿻ good builds on the strength of common belief across diverse scales and shapes embodied by ⿻ publics (see our chapter Association and ⿻ Publics).
 Of note is that the social model of health insurance began with the fact of 'association', namely, the creation of shared space for the enactment of common belief, shielded from full public surveillance and financed by ⿻ mechanisms.
 This reconceptualization allows for a dramatic expansion in the scope and role of insurance: rather than simply offering savings, risk smoothing or redistribution, ⿻ insurance might be used to finance the conditions required for health, rather than merely the payment of services to treat disease or infirmity.
 The more strongly a community interacts, the more likely it is to face common environmental or behavioral health risks, whether from the spread of communicable diseases, the ensuring of safe working conditions, the social spread of practices of healthy living or the creation of a healthy local natural environment.
 Health insurance might then look more like life insurance, and there is no strong reason for the two to be segmented and several strong reasons for them not to be.[13]
 Essentially, such an insurance fund could act as a mutual-aid society to foster coordination in the joint production of health rather than merely in its restoration: 'healthy minds in healthy bodies' but also healthy persons in healthy families and communities (see Figure A, above).
 Such a model, which we might call a "health production society", would ensure risk pooling and redistribution but could be much more relevant and effective at targeting the social determinants of health.